Kaplan MT / Harimau: History

 On 7 February 2020, it was announced that mass production of the MMWT has started.

 In IDEF 2021 (17–20 August 2021), the production model of Harimau / Kaplan MT is revealed.
 Many improvements were made to the tank during the transition from prototype to mass production.
 In this context, driver visibility and handling ergonomics have been improved.
 The body design was perfected in line with the feedback from the end user.
 Based on the experience gained from the tests, improvements were made in the tower system, power transmission group, cooling system and suspension system.

 One of the prototype tanks underwent series of firing tests on 24–25 February 2022 at Army Infantry Education Center Cipatat, West Bandung Regency as part of the Factory Acceptance Trials (FAT).
 The tank fired several rounds of HEP-T (High Explosive Plastic Tracer) and TPCSDS-T (Target Practice Cone Stabilized Discarding Sabot with Tracer) at 4x4 meters target from range of 1,250 meters in various firing positions.
 The tank then underwent mobility tests at a section of Padalarang-Bandung toll highway and at PT Pindad facility.
 On 15 March 2022, a ceremony was held to mark the official completion of the first batch of 10 tanks produced at FNSS facility in Turkey.
 The remaining 8 turretless hull were to be sent to Indonesia after the ceremony for final turret assembly and delivery to the Indonesian Army.
 The second batch production of 8 tanks will be built by PT Pindad in Indonesia with FNSS assistance.

 Design

 Armament

 The MMWT is equipped with a Cockerill CT-CV 105HP (High Pressure) 105 mm rifled gun manufactured by CMI (Cockerill Maintenance & Ingenierie SA Defense), with the barrel mounting a bore evacuator and thermal jacket.
-The turret is equipped with an autoloader and can be rotated 360 degrees both electronically and mechanically, with a maximum elevation/depression of 42 up to -10 degrees, and it's equipped with Gyro Stabilizer and Firing Control System.
-It's also equipped with an IFF system, Hunter Killer System for target selection, and Auto Target Locking System to assist the Gunner.
+The turret is equipped with an autoloader and can be rotated 360 degrees both electronically and mechanically, with a maximum elevation/depression of 42 up to -10 degrees, and is equipped with a Gun stabilizer and Fire Control System.
+It is also equipped with an IFF system, Hunter Killer System for target selection, and Auto Target Locking System to assist the gunner.